osteele/imu-tools/README.md

 ## Command-Line Testing

-Run `pipenv run mqtt-sub` to run an MQTT client that subscribes to IMU messages that are sent to the MQTT broker, and relays them to the terminal.
+`poetry run sub` runs an MQTT client that subscribes to IMU messages that are sent to the MQTT broker, and relays them to the terminal.

-Run `pipenv run mqtt-pub` to publish a single MQTT message.
+`poetry run pub` publishes an MQTT message.
 The message is a simulated sensor sample.

-Run `pipenv run simulate` to continuously publish messages from a simulated IMU until the user kills (^C) the script.
-(This is the same as the `--continuous` option to `pipenv run mqtt-pub`.)
+`./scripts/simulate` simulates a device.
+It continuously publish messages from a simulated IMU until the user kills (^C) the script.
+(This is the same as the `--continuous` option to `poetry run pub`.)
 The simulated sensor readings change over time.

-`pipenv run simulate --help` gives a list of command-line options.
+`./scripts/simulate --help` gives a list of command-line options.
 Use `--device-id` to simulate a particular ID; you can use this to run multiple simulations, in different terminals, with different ids.